 If you have any questions or would like to access our free counselling and support, please call us directly to discuss or make an appointment.

-In light of Child Protection Week, we are urging Australians to take the necessary steps to protect children online.
+We are urging Australians to take the necessary steps to protect children online.

 According to Dr Katrina Lines from Act for Kids, it is a new age of parenting.
 “Easy access to age-inappropriate content is a major factor in influencing young minds.
 So, education is crucial!
 It’s time we start a conversation about the material our kids might be accessing, or that someone else might be showing them.”